Frequently Asked Questions about Study Abroad

 Will the credits transfer?

 Yes.
 Students participating in a PCC-sponsored study abroad program receive 12-5 credits per full academic term.
-Students participating in short-term, summer study abroad programs receive 4-12 credits.
-Grades for coursework taken on a PCC-sponsored study abroad program are recorded on PCC student transcripts.
 It is strongly recommended that students meet with an academic adviser prior to departure on a study abroad program to verify how credits will apply to General Education, degree program and school transfer requirements.

 Do I need to speak the language?